edhowland/vish/Overview.md

 ### The --no-stdlib flag.

-By default, all of these programs will preload the file ./std/lib.vs before compiling and running your program.
+By default, all of these programs will pre-load the file ./std/lib.vs before compiling and running your program.
 This can be disabled with the '--no-stdlib' flag.